About this policy

 Search terms you enter when using our search engine are collected, but are not associated with any other information that we collect.
-We use these search terms to ascertain what people are looking for on our site, and to improve the services that we provide.
+We use these search terms to ascertain what people are looking for on our site and to improve the services that we provide.

 Interaction between this site and other sites

-The Attorney-General's Department is not responsible for the privacy practices or the content of these sites.
+Our department is not responsible for the privacy practices or the content of these sites.